Core Rules

 Downtime Cycles

 Time spent doing downtime activities is measured in cycles.
 Each cycle represents the amount of time it takes to convalesce, do research, brew potions, train an animal, train in combat, make connections, or perform other long-term activities.
-A season contains 6 cycles.
+A season contains about 6 cycles.

 Upkeep